4 Essential Mistakes To Avoid During Pair Programming Interviews

 - The interviewer learns about the interviewee’s skills and personality, while the interviewee learns about whom they will be working with and what a typical workday looks like

-That’s not to say pair programming interviews can not go wrong.
+It can be a great way to identify talented developers.
+That’s not to say pair programming interviews (a.k.a pair coding interviews) can not go wrong.

 DISCLAIMER: No known coders have been harmed during pair programming interviews.
 Also, breath mints are just good to carry along for any scenario.
 Just saying.

 Laughs aside, the main reason why pair programming interviews go south is that the rules of engagement are not specified; or followed.
 As a wise man said, a football game without rules is just a brawl.
-So, let’s list down some of the oft-repeated mistakes in pair programming interviews and how one can avoid them.
+So, let’s list down some of the oft-repeated mistakes in a pair coding interview and how one can avoid them.

 Mistake 1: Not agreeing on rules beforehand